aatifahmad123/aatifahmad123/README.md

 # About Me
  👋 Hey there!
-Welcome to my GitHub universe! <br> 🎓 Student at: Indian Institute of Technology Jodhpur, Senior, Artificial Intelligence and Data Science
+Welcome to my GitHub universe!